glomatico/toontown-rewritten-sound-randomizer/README.md

 A Python script to randomize Toontown Rewritten sounds!

 ## How it works
-The script will create a content pack file with all the sounds randomized by following these steps:
+This script will create a content pack file with all the sounds randomized by following these steps:
 1. Extract the game phase files to a temporary directory.
 2. Delete everything except the sound files.
 3. Shuffle the sound files according to its type (bgm, dial or sfx).